Foreign names can be difficult to pronounce for English speakers, but the names of aliens and monsters are often worse still.

 Finnish and Brythonic personal and place names are often used as a Running Gag variant of this trope.

 Surprisingly, the case with Finnish is more an exaggeration of how it might look, but its pronunciation is actually one of the clearest.
-Aside from the vowels Ö (close to the AI in "bait," but with rounded lips) and Y (like the EE in "beet," but with rounded lips) — Ä is just like the A in "bad"— the only real troubles are J being like an English Y and speaking in the right rhythm.
+Aside from the vowels Ö (close to the I in "girl,") and Y (like the EE in "beet," but with rounded lips) — Ä is just like the A in "bad"— the only real troubles are J being like an English Y and speaking in the right rhythm.
 Every single word is stressed on the first syllable and every double-letter cluster is pronounced just like a single letter, only for twice as long.

 Tonal Languages are this to most westerners who grew up with languages where vowel pronunciation does not influence lexical meaning.
 Ever wondered why Asian people talk like they're being an overly melodramatic Shakespearian actor who canot decide whether to be loud or quiet, and with weird vowel pronunciation?
 That is why.
 Westerners trying to pick up tonal languages find tone the hardest thing to get right.
 That's why the locals never seem to comprehend what you are saying.